pwaring/cv/resume.md

 Summary
 -------

 IT professional with broad range of qualifications up to postgraduate level.
 Experience in public, private and voluntary sectors, including combined eight years of service on several boards.
+Currently seeking long-term freelance clients and non-executive directorships.

 Technical Skills
 ------

 *   **Computer Languages:** Proficient with PHP and SQL.
-Familiar with C, Java, Perl and Python.
+Familiar with C, Java and Perl.
 *   **Web Development:** Proficient with HTML and XML.
 Familiar with CSS and jQuery.
 *   **Operating Systems:** Proficient with Linux, particularly Debian and Ubuntu.
 *   **Application Software:** Proficient with Apache, MySQL and Git.
 Familiar with Postfix and Subversion.
-*   **Virtualisation:** Familiar with Vagrant, VirtualBox, virt-manager and KVM.
+*   **Virtualisation:** Familiar with Vagrant and VirtualBox.
+*   **Configuration Management:** Familiar with Ansible and Puppet.

 Experience
 ----------